lm22433/sep-resources/Flutter.md

 4. You can now add integration tests within the `integration_test` directory.
 Examples of integration tests can be found in 2023-MarineConservationApp's `integration_test` directory.

-5. In order to run the integration test's locally, you can use the following command: `flutter drive --driver=test_driver/integration_test.dart --target=integration_test/app_test.dart -d chrome`
+5. To run the integration tests locally, you can use the following command: `flutter drive --driver=test_driver/integration_test.dart --target=integration_test/app_test.dart -d chrome`

 > [!NOTE]
-> You will need to have Chrome installed in order to run this test.
+> You will need to have Chrome installed to run this test.

-6. In order to add this to your CI pipeline, the integration tests will need to be run as headless tests.
+6. To add this to your CI pipeline, the integration tests will need to be run as headless tests.
 To do this, you will need to install Chromedriver and ensure it is running in the background.
 The `ubuntu-latest` GitHub Runner has Chromedriver preinstalled, therefore it's as simple as starting Chromedriver in the background:

 ```yaml
 steps: